Enrique Happ

-Club Enrique Happ is a football club from Cochabamba, Bolivia currently playing at Cochabamba Primera A, one of the first division regional leagues.
+Club Deportivo Enrique Happ del Trópico is a football club from Cochabamba, Bolivia currently playing at Cochabamba Primera A, one of the first division regional leagues.

 They play their home games at the Estadio Félix Capriles.
 Happ has won Primera A three consecutive years.
 In 2010 the club participated in Copa Simon Bolivar, but they were eliminated at the second stage.